Dowell-Lab/srworkshop/day10/worksheets/Day10_guide_to_git.md

 ## Clone the repository (pick SSH!)

 MAKE SURE YOU ARE ON A COMPUTER WITH A GITHUB KEY.
-If not, go back to day 1 and use the worksheet SSH_AWS.md to make a key and put it on github!
+If not, go back to day 1 and use the worksheet SSH_AWS.md to make a key on your computer or super computer and put the key on github!

 ![](images/cloneit.png)